obrien-lab/Protein-entanglement-misfolding-determines-divergent-fates/1_Simulations_and_analyses/1_Temperature_quench/README.md

   All these files were obtained from the previous step [`0_gen_parameters`](../0_gen_parameters/)

 - `Tq.cntrl`
   Simulation setup parameters for 2-microsecond temperature-quench simulations.
 User can change the simulation steps to reproduce the 20-microsecond simulations as well.
-Details of the input parameters can be found [here](https://github.com/obrien-lab/cg_simtk_protein_folding/wiki/temperature_quenching.py).
+The code and usage instructions can be found [here](https://github.com/obrien-lab/cg_simtk_protein_folding/wiki/temperature_quenching.py).

 - `job.slurm`
   SLURM script for submitting the simulation job to a GPU cluster.
 The underlying code and usage instructions are available [here](https://github.com/obrien-lab/cg_simtk_protein_folding/wiki/temperature_quenching.py).
 This will create two folders `./output` and `./traj`.